World's eyes turn to sport as Russian Winter Games hit stride

 One of the five Olympic rings failed to open properly, and when Russian state television noticed, footage of a successful rehearsal was used instead to conceal the glitch.

-On Saturday, Russia's Games chief Dmitry Chernyshenko was questioned about the choice of triple Olympic figure skating champion Irina Rodnina to light the flame - a huge honour in the sporting world.
+On Saturday, Russia's Games chief Dmitry Chernyshenko was questioned about the choice of triple Olympic figure skating champion Irina Rodnina to light the flame - a huge honor in the sporting world.

 A national hero in Russia and member of parliament loyal to Putin, she had caused an outcry in the United States last September by re-tweeting a photoshopped picture showing President Barack Obama chewing and a hand waving a banana in front of him.

-"Irina Rodnina is from the club of three-times gold medallists and one of the most respected in the world," Chernyshenko told reporters.
+"Irina Rodnina is from the club of three-times gold medalists and one of the most respected in the world," Chernyshenko told reporters.
 "The Olympic Games are not about politics," he said.

 GOLD RUSH